opendr-eu/opendr/docs/reference/object-detection-2d-nanodet.md

 - **hf**: *bool, default=False*\
   Determines if half precision is used.
 - **dynamic**: *bool, default=False*\
-  Determines if the model runs with dynamic input, it can be used in Nanodet Plus head with legacy_post_process=False.
+  Determines if the model runs with dynamic input.
+If it is set to False, Nanodet Plus head with legacy_post_process=False runs faster.
+  Otherwise, the inference is not affected.
 - **ch_l**: *bool, default=False*\
   Determines if inference will run in channel-last format.